Health - Social Security Disability

-What happens if the claimant receives income from sources other than work?
+What happens if the claimant receivers income from sources other than work?

-When a person is receiving Social Security Disability Insurance (SSDI) benefits, she can also receive income from non-work sources without any impact on her payments.
+When a person is receiving Social Security Disability Insurance (SSDI) benefits, they can also receive income from non-work sources without any impact on their payments.
 For example, a claimant can receive income from investments, a trust, inheritance, and even a business.
 But the same is not true with SSI because of the asset and income limits (remember, SSI is a supplement for low income-recipients only).

 Can the claimant still work and receive Social Security disability benefits?

-Yes, but only if she meets the SGA limits.
+Yes, but only if they meet the SGA limits.
 Once approved for SSDI benefits, a disabled person can continue to work.
 The substantial gainful activity (SGA) limit for 2018 is $1,180 (non-blind individuals) and $1,970 (blind individuals).
-If the claimant is below the SGA limit, he would still be considered disabled.
+If the claimant is below the SGA limit, they would still be considered disabled.
 But there are some caveats.